Financial Aid & Scholarship

 COLLEGE ACCESS FAIRFAX

 The mission of College Access Fairfax is simple and straightforward - they help students and parents understand the process of student financial aid for post-secondary education.
 This includes defining financial aid terms, explaining important deadlines, and assisting in completion of the Free Application for Federal Student Aid (FAFSA) - the gateway for all federal student aid, most institutional aid, and many independent scholarships - and the CSS Profile (an additional financial disclosure form required by some colleges/universities).
-For more information about College Access programs, visit www.collegeaccessfairfax.org.
+For more information about College Access programs hosted throughout the county, visit www.collegeaccessfairfax.org.

 WHAT ABOUT SCHOLARSHIPS?